 Keep in mind as you receive the feedback, the effect of recency.
-Most people will first think of examples that occurred this week or this month rather than something that occurred months ago.
-Depending on how frequently you are soliciting feedback you need to keep this in mind as you attempt to frame up the feedback.
+Most people will first think of examples that occurred this week or this month.
+It can be easy to forget something that occurred months ago.
+Depending on how frequently you are soliciting feedback, you need to keep this in mind as you attempt to frame up the feedback.

 In addition, as a coach you are looking for behavioral trends.
-You want to review all of the feedback with an open mind but do not get too hung up on behavioral feedback that presents itself as an outlier in comparison to your experience and the other performance feedback you receive.
+You want to review all of the feedback with an open mind.
+Do not get too hung up on behavioral feedback that presents itself as an outlier in comparison to your experience and the other performance feedback you receive.

 How do I use the 360 Degree Feedback?

 The feedback received should be used for coaching and developing the employee to meet their goals.
-It can be leveraged as a part of ongoing coaching, a review cycle, or as a simple check-in on a project, initiative, or activity the employee has been working on.
+It can be leveraged as a part of ongoing coaching, a review cycle.
+It can also be a simple check-in on a project, initiative, or activity the employee has been working on.
 Feedback should always be solicited in a positive manner and not used just when a performance issue has presented itself.